 The Nordic Sound

 The music captured by 2L features Norwegian composers and performers and an international repertoire reflected in the Nordic atmosphere.
 The immersive recordings not only transform the entire listening experience, but also - more radically - these innovative recordings overturn some very basic concepts regarding how music is composed and performed.
-2L emphasize immersive audio with Auro-3D and Dolby Atmos on Pure Audio Blu-ray and HiRes file file distribution and streaming, and have garnered no less than 36 American GRAMMY nominations, 28 of these in craft categories Best Engineered Album, Best Surround Sound Album and Producer of the Year.
-The album LUX won the GRAMMY for Best Immersive Audio.
+2L emphasize immersive audio with Auro-3D and Dolby Atmos on Pure Audio Blu-ray and HiRes file file distribution and streaming, and have garnered no less than 39 American GRAMMY nominations, 31 of these in craft categories Best Engineered Album, Best Surround Sound Album, Best Immersive Audio Album and Producer of the Year.

 Choosing the right venue